eshnil2000/AWS-S3-clone-on-optane/README.md

 ## For a quick test, simple benchmark script is available in this repo, see file:
 s3perf.sh

+## example command, which creates a bucket named nilesh-test and uses that for the benchmarks
+./s3perf.sh -b nilesh-test

 script adapted from https://github.com/christianbaun/ossperf/blob/master/ossperf.sh